bachelor-2020/drone-kropp/README.md

 Exporting the parts for print is for the moment a manual process.
 It involves creating a new scad file,  or modifying assembly.scad to only show the part you want to export, then rendering and exporting the part as stl.
 This process will hopefully become more user friendly in the future.
 There are plans to make an automated process for this, as well as global configuration of the project.

 ## Assembling
-To assemble the drone, please see assembly.scad and try to assemble the parts to match the preview.
+To assemble the drone after printing the parts, please see assembly.scad and try to assemble the parts to match the preview.
 Some lego parts are required, but most can be printed if necessary.